-Discovering the King’s Wall: Excavations at 144–166 Cowgate, Edinburgh
+Discovering the King’s wall: excavations at 144–166 Cowgate, Edinburgh

-Keyword(s): wall, burgage plot, town defences, pottery, coin, dress and personal accessories, dress fastener, nail, spindle whorl
+Keywords: wall, burgage plot, town defences, pottery, coin, dress and personal accessories, dress fastener, nail, spindle whorl

-Permissions: Except where otherwise noted, this work is licensed under a Creative Commons Attribution-NonCommercial-No Derivatives licence.
+This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International Licence.